ytakefuji/finland/README.md

 1. Download new_deaths.csv file.
 2. python animedaily.py
    Finland
-3. convert -delay 10 -loop 5 *.png uae.gif
+3. convert -delay 10 -loop 5 *.png finland.gif
    convert is a command to convert png files into a gif file In order to use a convert command, install ImageMagick for your OS.
 </pre>